Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

-Before explaining our construction, let us review the history of attempts to construct a six functor formalism of $p$-adic cohomology theory.
-For more general history, we suggest to refer to \cite{I}, \cite{Kesurv}.
-The first $p$-adic cohomology defined for arbitrary separated scheme of finite type over a perfect field of characteristic $p$ was proposed by P. Berthelot around 80's, which is named the rigid cohomology.
-He also defined a coefficient theory, called overconvergent $F$-isocrystals, which can be seen as a $p$-adic analogue of vector bundles with integrable connection.
-As we can see from this analogy, it is not reasonable to expect for six functor formalism of A. Grothendieck in the framework of overconvergent $F$-isocrystals.
-To remedy this, keeping the analogy with complex situation, Berthelot introduced the theory of arithmetic $\ms{D}$-modules.
-See \cite{BerInt} for a beautiful survey by the founder himself.
-The theory is very involving since we need to deal with differential operators of infinite order, and several fundamental properties had been left as conjectures.
-Among which, a crucial one was the finiteness.
-A big step toward this problem was introduction of overholonomic modules by D. Caro, which potentially bypasses Berthelot's original strategy to construct a formalism.
-His work was successful in proving stability for most of the standard cohomological operations, but the finiteness of overconvergent $F$-isocrystals had still been a difficult problem.
-A breakthrough was achieved by K. S. Kedlaya in his resolution of Shiho's conjecture, or the proof of semistable reduction theorem \cite{KeSS}.
-This extremely powerful theorem enabled us to answer to many tough questions in arithmetic $\ms{D}$-modules: a finiteness result by Caro and N. Tsuzuki (cf.\ \cite{KT}), an analogue of Weil II by Caro and the author (cf.\ \cite{AC}).
-Even though we do not explicitly use the theorem in the proof of the Langlands correspondence, the theorem can be seen as another application of it.
-Thanks to the theorem, before our work, the theory of arithmetic $\ms{D}$-modules had been established for ``realizable schemes''.
-See \S\ref{revDmodtheory} for the detailed review.
-In particular, quasi-projective schemes were included in the framework.
-However, to construct the isocrystals corresponding to cuspidal automorphic representations, the category of quasi-projective schemes is too restricting.
-A large part of this paper is devoted to construct such a six functor formalism for ``admissible stacks'', with which, in particular, we end our seeking, since Monsky and Washnitzer, for a six functor formalism of $p$-adic cohomology for separated schemes of finite type over a perfect field.
+Before explaining our construction, let us review the history of attempts to construct a six functor formalism in the $p$-adic setting.
+For more detailed overview of the history, we refer the reader to \cite{I}, \cite{Kesurv}.
+The first $p$-adic cohomology defined for an arbitrary separated scheme of finite type over a perfect field of characteristic $p$ was proposed by Berthelot around the 80's (called rigid cohomology).
+He also defined a theory of coefficients for rigid cohomology, called overconvergent $F$-isocrystals: these can be seen as a $p$-adic analogue of vector bundles with an integrable connection.
+One can see from this analogy that it is not reasonable to expect a six functor formalism in the style of A. Grothendieck in the framework of overconvergent $F$-isocrystals.
+In order to remedy this, and in the analogy with the complex situation, Berthelot introduced the theory of arithmetic $\ms{D}$-modules.
+We refer to \cite{BerInt} for a beautiful survey by the founder himself.
+In the $p$-adic case, the theory is very complicated since we need to deal with differential operators of infinite order unlike the complex situation.
+As a result, many of the foundational properties had been left as conjectures.
+Among these conjectures, the most important one concerns the preservation of finiteness properties of the arithmetic $\ms{D}$-modules under various cohomological operations.
+A big step toward this problem was the introduction of overholonomic modules by D. Caro, which potentially bypasses Berthelot's original strategy to construct the six functor formalism.
+His work was successful in proving stability for most of the standard cohomological operations, but the finiteness of overconvergent $F$-isocrystals was still unresolved.
+A breakthrough was achieved by K. S. Kedlaya in his resolution of Shiho's conjecture, or the proof of the semistable reduction theorem \cite{KeSS}.
+This extremely powerful theorem enabled us to answer many tough questions in the theory of arithmetic $\ms{D}$-modules: a finiteness result by Caro and N. Tsuzuki (cf.\ \cite{KT}), an analogue of Weil II by Caro and the author (cf.\ \cite{AC}), and many more.
+Even though we do not explicitly use Kedlaya's theorem in the proof of the Langlands correspondence for isocrystals, the main theorem of this paper can be seen as another application of Kedlaya's result.
+In previous works (\cite{KT, AC} {\it etc.}), Kedlaya's result was used to develop a theory of arithmetic $\ms{D}$-modules for ``realizable schemes''.
+We refer to \S\ref{revDmodtheory} for detailed overview.
+In particular, quasi-projective schemes are included in this framework.
+However, to construct the isocrystals corresponding to cuspidal automorphic representations the category of quasi-projective schemes is too restricted.
+A large part of this paper is devoted to construct a theory of arithmetic $\ms{D}$-modules for ``admissible stacks''.
+In particular, we end our search, since Monsky and Washnitzer, for a $p$-adic six functor formalism for separated schemes of finite type over a perfect field.